evanx/rquery/README.md

 ```
 where the `/time/seconds` endpoint returns the epoch seconds.
 The default is JSON, and hence the double-quotes i.e. to be a valid JSON "document."

-Incidently, this VM is named after Bill Joy, to whom I would speechlessly say, "Thanks for Unix and vi!"
+Incidently, this VM is named after Bill Joy, to whom I would say, "Thanks for Unix and vi!" :)

 More practical for some use-cases, the `?plain` query returns the epoch seconds in plain text:
 ```shell